 Google Pixel 3a & 3a XL

-Google phones used to be exclusive to Verizon, but the company recently announced that the Pixel 3a and Pixel 3a XL will be available on Sprint, T-Mobile, and other carriers in 2019.
+Google phones used to be exclusive to Verizon, but the company recently announced that the Pixel 3a and Pixel 3a XL will be available from T-Mobile and other carriers in 2019.

 Cheap Cell Phones For Seniors